 Is this program paid?

-All X-Force Fellows will be paid for the duration of the 10-week internship.
+All X-Force Fellows will be paid for the duration of the 10-week program.
 Additionally, certain projects may be provided a small budget for materials and other expenses related to the delivery of a solution to the project’s sponsor.